 - Add the jackfruit, and soy sauce and stir well and lower heat.
 This is where you’ll let the moisture cook-off even more- you want to get this fairly dry but without burning.
 So low heat, stirring occasionally, uncovered, 3-5 minutes.

-- Use Jackfruit Carnitas in tacos, enchiladas, burrito or burrito bowls, breakfast bowls.
+- Use Jackfruit Carnitas in tacos, enchiladas, burritos or burrito bowls, and breakfast bowls.

 Keywords: jackfruit recipes, jackfruit carnitas, jackfruit tacos, how to cook jackfruit